vorachaitya/Coinora-Using-ERC-20/README.md

-**Coinora** is an ERC20 token has been ceated and deployed on Ethereum.
+**Coinora** is an ERC20 token that has been created and deployed on Ethereum.

 **ERC** stands for **Ethereum Request for Comment**.
 Essentially, they are standards that have been approved by the community and are used to convey technical requirements and specifications for certain use cases.